 In this fatwa:

-In his response to the question you posed, Sheikh Ahmad Kutty, a senior lecturer and an Islamic scholar at the Islamic Institute of Toronto, Ontario, Canada, states:
+In responding to your question about undergoing HIV test before marriage, Sheikh Ahmad Kutty, a senior lecturer and an Islamic scholar at the Islamic Institute of Toronto, Ontario, Canada, states:

 Although Islam commands its followers to have good faith and trust towards other believers, they are to take all possible measures to protect themselves against prospective harm.